bryancris/NVA0/README.md

 [![Python application](https://github.com/bigsk1/voice-chat-ai/actions/workflows/python-app.yml/badge.svg)](https://github.com/bigsk1/voice-chat-ai/actions/workflows/python-app.yml)
 [![License](https://img.shields.io/github/license/bigsk1/voice-chat-ai)](https://github.com/bigsk1/voice-chat-ai/blob/main/LICENSE)

-# Voice Chat AI 🎙️
+# NVO0 🎙️

-Voice Chat AI is a project that allows you to interact with different AI characters using speech.
+NVO0 is a project that allows you to interact with different AI characters using speech.
 You can choose between various characters, each with unique personalities and voices.
-Have a serious conversation with Albert Einstein or role play with the OS from the movie HER.
+Have a serious conversation with Albert Einstein or role-play with the OS from the movie HER.

 You can run all locally, you can use openai for chat and voice, you can mix between the two.
 You can use ElevenLabs voices with ollama models all controlled from a Web UI.
 Ask the AI to look at your screen and it will explain in detail what it's looking at.